‘I think it can be eye-opening’: Hutchinson requiring students to appear in court for vaping citations

-As the number of deaths and illnesses related to vaping rises, one kansas school district is cracking down on e-cigarettes.
+HUTCHINSON, Kan.
+(KSNW) – As the number of deaths and illnesses related to vaping rises, one Kansas school district is cracking down on e-cigarettes.

-“I have read that one out of every kids has one of these things,” says Officer Joe Fine, School Resource Officer for Hutchinson High School.”You do the math and that is like 300-350 of things walking around at any point in time.”
+“I have read that one out of every five kids has one of these things,” says officer Joe Fine, Hutchinson High School school resource officer.
+“You do the math and that is like 300-350 of things walking around at any point in time.”

-There are more than a thousand kids that roam these hallways every day at Hutchinson High School.
+There are more than a 1,000 kids that roam these hallways every day at Hutchinson High School.

 “I can’t count on both hands and toes how many we have seized and ticketed,” Fine says.